yzerlaut/pv-sst-dendrites/README.md

+# Interneuron Specific Dendritic Computation in the Neocortex
-# Dendritic properties of PV+ and SST+ interneurons
+> dendritic properties of PV+ and SST+ interneurons

+## Dendritic Morphology Analysis -- EM dataset

+###